Research | Policy Briefs

 Colocation data centers: Companies rent space in a third-party data center which provides the infrastructure (building, cooling, bandwidth, security) while the company manages their own servers.

-Despite their differences, all data centers are heavy energy consumers, a demand that’s only increasing with new technologies.
-Goldman Sachs reports that a ChatGPT query uses nearly 10 times the electricity of a Google search.
-As AI grows, data center power demand is expected to rise 160% by 2030.
-According to a 2023 Newmark market report, the increasing use of AI and machine learning requires more power and cooling than many existing data centers can handle, driving demand for new facilities.
+Despite their differences, all data centers are heavy energy consumers, a demand that’s only increasing with the rise of AI.
+According to a Goldman Sachs report, AI growth is expected to increase data center power demand 165% by 2030.
+According to a 2025 Newmark market report, the immense computational power and density needed for AI requires more power and cooling than existing data centers can handle, driving demand for new facilities.

 What does this mean for communities?